Order (business): Steps in commercial orders

 In commerce, various business documents are used to record the negotiation of an agreement to buy and sell, record the agreement itself, and record compliance with the agreement and closure of the contract.
 An agreement to buy and sell is a form of contract.

+Terry Hill, in Manufacturing Strategy: Texts and Cases, distinguishes between "order qualifiers" and "order winners".
+In his analysis, businesses aiming to win commercial orders must secure for themselves a potential role as a supplier to each customer through strategic development of its capabilities and characteristics (the "order qualifiers") which might include achieving the quality standards or "preferred supplier" status which the customer is looking for, but then in order to win actual orders, other factors are important, those which give one business superiority to its competitors, which may be about cost, delivery timescale, or more exact match to the requirements of each customer.

-There are five basic requirements for a contract to exist between two parties: agreement, voluntary, consideration, capacity, and legality.
+Once an order has been "won", there are five basic requirements for a contract to exist between two parties: agreement, voluntary, consideration, capacity, and legality.
 A sixth requirement of "in writing" sometimes applies.

 The main concern for commercial orders is that there must be agreement (offer and acceptance) for the order to be a contract.
 Prior to this, businesses often record the details of negotiations by using a request for quotation, request for bid, sales quotation, or sales bid.
 Quotations are non-binding and part of the negotiation process.
 A request for bid can be binding or non-binding, depending on the terms of the bid.

 Once an agreement or contract is in place, businesses record these as confirmed purchase orders and confirmed sales orders.